 Uncle Steve would eventually leave Townsville for Brisbane for work and Aunty Pam – on her way to Melbourne to undertake her midwifery studies – made a stop in Brisbane to see him.
 They would both remain in Brisbane and go on to raise a family and become actively involved in and advocating for and establishing many services that exist today for Aboriginal and Torres Strait Islander peoples.

-Eventually completely her midwifery training at the Royal Women’s Hospital in Brisbane, Aunty Pam would go on to leave her job at the Royal to work unpaid for her community when she learnt of the deplorable health conditions impacting the lives of Aboriginal and Torres Strait Islander people people living in and around Brisbane.
+Eventually completing her midwifery training at the Royal Women’s Hospital in Brisbane, Aunty Pam would go on to leave her job at the Royal to work unpaid for her community when she learnt of the deplorable health conditions impacting the lives of Aboriginal and Torres Strait Islander people living in and around Brisbane.
 Through a mobilising of Community through the Brisbane Tribal Council, Aunty Pam and others established AICHS Brisbane (now known as ATSICHS Brisbane) without funding from government – in an old fruit shop at Red Hill in 1973.
 It was Aunty Pam’s determination that the clinic would provide what she termed proper healthcare for our people instead of the population health measures divvied out by a very racist and colonial state government at the time.

 With just that small clinic in Red Hill, Aunty Pam and other leaders shared what little they had by delivering outreach services to communities across South-East Queensland – including Ipswich and North Stradbroke Island – and guiding these communities to establish their own services; initially under the auspice of ATSICHS Brisbane, as autonomous community-controlled health organisations.

 Aunty Pam also played a key role in supporting the operation of Jimbelunga Nursing Home at Eagleby and operated by ATSICHS Brisbane.
-With an initial six-month management role at Jimbelunga, Aunty Pam was at the helm of Jimbelunga for 14 years as Facility Manager.
+With an initial six-month management role at Jimbelunga, Aunty Pam was at the helm of Jimbelunga for 14 years as facility manager.
 Her vision was to establish a “home” for the elderly, a place of friendship, with all the support needed, rather than a “nursing home”.

 Even in retirement, Aunty Pam continued to invest her love and energy in the people, including her children, grand-children and great-grand-children.
 Whether it was accepting the role of Patron for the Institute for Urban Indigenous Health in 2009 or through the Aunty Pamela Mam Indigenous Nursing Scholarship established in conjunction with ATSICHS Brisbane and Griffith University in 2015 or attending staff orientations sessions to share a yarn about the early days of the sector – Aunty Pam always had time for her people.